ChristianKleinschroth/SimplifierNodeJSPluginExample/README.md

 # SimplifierNodeJSPluginExample
-Simplifier Plugin Example based on Nodes
+Simplifier Plugin Example based on NodeJS

 This Plugin represents a example for building Plugins with Simplifier Low-Code Platform